Slippery noodles served in an intensely flavored broth, Sichuan hot and sour noodle soup is utterly irresistible. It’s simple and quick to prepare.

 Assemble the dish

-- Place well drained noodles into the bowls.
+• Put drained noodles into the bowls.
 Top with fried soybeans and preserved Sichuan pickle.
-Garnish with coriander and garlic sprouts.
+Garnish with scallions and coriander if using.

 Fantastic soup!
 Really really good!
 I made my own stock – chicken-beed, in the slowcooker.
 I would like to make it again, but I also want to make hot and sour soup from your blog.
 And I think it will be also a success 🙂